 59. Chicken in a Cup

-Punch a hole in the bottom of a plastic cup.
-Attach a paperclip to the end of the ribbon and weave the other side through the hole so the paperclip is inside the cup.
-Dampen the dangling part of the ribbon slightly.
+Poke a hole in the bottom of a plastic cup.
+Tie a string to a paperclip and thread it so the clip stays inside the cup.

 60. Gummy Bear Osmosis